kevduc/js-sha256-demo/README.md

 # sha256

-🔒 Demonstrate how SHA-256 works, using JavaSript
+🔒 Demonstrate how SHA-256 works, using JavaScript